Hospital Inpatient Alcohol And Drug Rehabs

 Hospital Inpatient Alcohol and Drug Rehabs

 Alcohol and drug addiction can, and often do, create significant and urgent medical issues for which substance use disorder (SUD) sufferers need targeted and in-depth care.
 The National Institute on Drug Abuse (NIDA) links illicit and prescription drug abuse to a variety of serious long-term medical conditions, including heart or lung disease, cancer, mental illness, HIV/AIDS, hepatitis, and many others.
 In the meantime, the World Health Organization recently issued a report that indicates that alcohol is responsible for five percent of the world’s global disease burden.
-The serious and urgent nature of addiction-related illness, along with the profound changes in brain chemistry that result from prolonged and untreated substance use, very often mandate comprehensive care in a hospital-like inpatient setting.
+The serious and urgent nature of the addiction-related illness, along with the profound changes in brain chemistry that result from prolonged and untreated substance use, very often mandate comprehensive care in a hospital-like inpatient setting.

 What Are Hospital Inpatient Alcohol and Drug Rehabs?